 Many “first breaks” or episodes of a mental illness occur as the body changes in puberty or when someone leaves home for the first time and attends college.
 Substance use, drug experimentation can also precipitate the occurrence of a mental or emotional issue.
 All sort of life events can cause someone to develop symptoms for the first time.

 How can we treat mental illness if we don’t know what causes it?

 Current treatments for mental illness are a lot more hit and miss than we would wish.
 Given a diagnosis and a medication on average one-third of people receiving that medication will get better and two-thirds will not improve.
 This partially explains why doctors often need to change meds and or add a second medication.

 Psychotherapy fares only slightly better.
 Given any particular type of therapy, assuming it is done reasonably well, about half the people get better and the other half do not.
 Over time therapists may change the therapy they are doing with a client.
 If what they have been doing is not helping, and the client may need to change therapists also.

 At this point is history there is a lot more that can be done to help someone with a mental illness than ever before.
 None of this is anywhere near an exact science.
 We can spot risk factors for some people some of the time but risk does not mean you will get it.
 Meds or therapy can be helpful but there are no guarantees on either for all people all the time.

-Regardless of what has cause a mental or emotional illness remember that treatment has helped millions of people overcome their issues and live meaningful, productive lives.
+Regardless of what has caused a mental or emotional illness remember that treatment has helped millions of people overcome their issues and live meaningful, productive lives.

 For more on this topic take a look at the article by Tom Insel’s (former director of the National Institute of Mental Health.)
 Director’s Blog: What Caused This to Happen? – Part 2 where he talks about causes of mental illnesses and what we know about them.